 It’s weird thing if a car just stops working while on the train tracks and the driver isn’t aware of a train coming down the track.
 If your car dies on the tracks – get everyone out of the car!
-You don’t know if a train is coming and they cannot stop quickly!
+You don’t know if a train is coming and they cannot stop!

 NEVER STOP ON THE TRAIN TRACKS!

 If you are driving in traffic and you are close to the train tracks, there is usually a line on the road before them.
 Stop on the line or before the gates if no line, until traffic is cleared enough for you to get completely past the gates.
 This way, you’re not stuck if a train shows up, while you are waiting for traffic.

 In Connecticut, the buses, no matter if it’s a school, elderly or regular one, are always required to stop before the tracks.
 It’s to keep people safe.
 Vehicle should follow a similar pattern, so that you stay safe.